maxthonl/Bowling-Game/readme.md

 # What mistakes I made in this practice:
 > Misunderstanding the requirement.
 > Do validation first.
-> Split into small peaces first.
+> Detail first rather than simple first.

 ## Initial Setup